bormaxi8080/bormaxi8080/README.md

 ### My Communities:

-**- RIP Leaks** - Chronicles of sinking Russian import substitution: https://t.me/RIPLeaks
+**- RIP Leaks** - Chronicles of sinking russian import substitution: https://t.me/RIPLeaks

-We publicly oppose the processes of Russian import substitution, including in the IT sector, and cover news on this topic
+We publicly oppose the processes of russian import substitution, including in the IT sector, and cover news on this topic

 **- Marshak**: https://t.me/mmarshak